 Will breastfeeding while pregnant affect the growth of your unborn child, or hamper your pregnancy in any way??
-The answer is NO
+The answer is NO.

-circumstances will not cause any such problems.
-The oxytocin that is
+circumstances, will not cause any such problems.
+The Oxytocin that is

 released during breastfeeding is not enough to cause the cervix to open

-when you exercise and when you have an orgasm, and are not something to
+immaturely.
+Uterine contractions are experienced throughout pregnancy, when you exercise and when you climax during lovemaking and are not something to

 You can also continue to breastfeed both your babies after the